krb5/krb5/doc/mitK5features.rst

  -   Add support for doing unlocked database dumps for the DB2 KDC back end, which would allow the KDC and kadmind to continue accessing the database during lengthy database dumps.

+Release 1.14

+ * Administrator experience

+   - Add a new kdb5_util tabdump command to provide reporting-friendly tabular dump formats (tab-separated or CSV) for the KDC database.
+     Unlike the normal dump format, each output table has a fixed number of fields.
+Some tables include human-readable forms of data that are opaque in ordinary dump files.
+This format is also suitable for importing into relational databases for complex queries.
+   - Add support to kadmin and kadmin.local for specifying a single command line following any global options, where the command arguments are split by the shell--for example, "kadmin getprinc principalname".
+Commands issued this way do not prompt for confirmation or display warning messages, and exit with non-zero status if the operation fails.
+   - Accept the same principal flag names in kadmin as we do for the default_principal_flags kdc.conf variable, and vice versa.
+Also accept flag specifiers in the form that kadmin prints, as well as hexadecimal numbers.
+   - Remove the triple-DES and RC4 encryption types from the default value of supported_enctypes, which determines the default key and salt types for new password-derived keys.
+By default, keys will only created only for AES128 and AES256.
+This mitigates some types of password guessing attacks.
+   - Add support for directory names in the KRB5_CONFIG and KRB5_KDC_PROFILE environment variables.
+   - Add support for authentication indicators, which are ticket annotations to indicate the strength of the initial authentication.
+     Add support for the "require_auth" string attribute, which can be set on server principal entries to require an indicator when authenticating to the server.
+   - Add support for key version numbers larger than 255 in keytab files, and for version numbers up to 65535 in KDC databases.
+   - Transmit only one ETYPE-INFO and/or ETYPE-INFO2 entry from the KDC during pre-authentication, corresponding to the client's most preferred encryption type.
+   - Add support for server name identification (SNI) when proxying KDC requests over HTTPS.
+   - Add support for the err_fmt profile parameter, which can be used to generate custom-formatted error messages.

+ * Developer experience:

+   - Change gss_acquire_cred_with_password() to acquire credentials into a private memory credential cache.
+Applications can use gss_store_cred() to make the resulting credentials visible to other processes.
+   - Change gss_acquire_cred() and SPNEGO not to acquire credentials for IAKERB or for non-standard variants of the krb5 mechanism OID unless explicitly requested.
+(SPNEGO will still accept the Microsoft variant of the krb5 mechanism OID during negotiation.)
+   - Change gss_accept_sec_context() not to accept tokens for IAKERB or for non-standard variants of the krb5 mechanism OID unless an acceptor credential is acquired for those mechanisms.
+   - Change gss_acquire_cred() to immediately resolve credentials if the time_rec parameter is not NULL, so that a correct expiration time can be returned.
+Normally credential resolution is delayed until the target name is known.
+   - Add krb5_prepend_error_message() and krb5_wrap_error_message() APIs,
+     which can be used by plugin modules or applications to add prefixes to existing detailed error messages.
+   - Add krb5_c_prfplus() and krb5_c_derive_prfplus() APIs, which
+     implement the RFC 6113 PRF+ operation and key derivation using PRF+.
+   - Add support for pre-authentication mechanisms which use multiple round trips, using the the KDC_ERR_MORE_PREAUTH_DATA_REQUIRED error code.
+Add get_cookie() and set_cookie() callbacks to the kdcpreauth interface; these callbacks can be used to save marshalled state information in an encrypted cookie for the next request.
+   - Add a client_key() callback to the kdcpreauth interface to retrieve the chosen client key, corresponding to the ETYPE-INFO2 entry sent by the KDC.
+   - Add an add_auth_indicator() callback to the kdcpreauth interface, allowing pre-authentication modules to assert authentication indicators.
+   - Add support for the GSS_KRB5_CRED_NO_CI_FLAGS_X cred option to suppress sending the confidentiality and integrity flags in GSS initiator tokens unless they are requested by the caller.
+These flags control the negotiated SASL security layer for the Microsoft GSS-SPNEGO SASL mechanism.
+   - Make the FILE credential cache implementation less prone to corruption issues in multi-threaded programs, especially on platforms with support for open file description locks.

+ * Performance:

+   - On slave KDCs, poll the master KDC immediately after processing a full resync, and do not require two full resyncs after the master KDC's log file is reset.

 `Pre-authentication mechanisms`